aurorax-space/docs/docs/getting_started/7_interacting_programmatically.md

 ??? abstract "Click to view the output of the above pyaurorax function call"

-    Below is the `sources` variable from the function `pyaurorax.sources.list` when the program is set to "swarm".
+    Below is the `sources` variable from the `pyaurorax.sources.list()` function when the program is set to "swarm".

     ```python
     >>> import pyaurorax